-How to disable or remove Google Chrome Software Reporter tool
+How do I remove Google Software Reporter tool?

 Google Chrome is one of the most popular browsers used on the Windows 10 system.
 It’s important to know how it runs and what processes are related to this web-browser client and how your Windows 10 system is affected by these additional features.

 Anyway, if you’re reading these lines, it means you somehow found the Software Reporter tool executable app.

 Thus, in this article, we will tell you more about this Google Chrome add-on; the goal is to understand what this software_reporter_tool.exe program does and how to disable/remove it, if that’s necessary.